 What is the Emergency Response Plan?

 The Emergency Response Plan discusses the basics of the Emergency Management Program and provides a breakdown of the roles and responsibilities for the various individuals and groups that will respond to emergencies.
-This can occur at the request of one of the Municipalities or where an emergency affects 2 or more Municipalities or the Region as a whole.
-The Emergency Response Plan for the Municipality of Chatham-Kent is available as a download.
+This can occur at the request of one of the municipalities or where an emergency affects two or more Municipalities or the Region as a whole.
+Download a copy of the Municipality of Chatham-Kent's Emergency Response Plan here.

 Chatham-Kent's Community Emergency Management Coordinator (CEMC) arranges projects and activities that support the five components of Chatham-Kent's Emergency Management Program: